Skip to game

 Accordion Solitaire

 52 cards in a row.
-Move cards onto their left neighbor (1 or 3 positions) when they match by rank or suit.
-Compress the entire row into a single pile to win.
-One of the hardest solitaire games at ~1-2% win rate.
+Move cards onto their left neighbor (1 or 3 positions) matching by rank or suit.
+Compress to one pile. ~1–2% win rate — brutal.

 Win rate: ~1–2% · 1 deck · 52 positions · Rank or suit matching